AnaBennett11/youenjoymysetlist/README.md

 ## Reflections:

 <p>I'm super pleased with how this project turned out.
 I was happy to let my passion for music dictate the flow of this project.
 I deepened my understanding with React and incorporated Hooks instead of using class components.
 The hardest part of this project was protecting the API key while stubbing my data in Cypress.
+Also, deployment presented issues with this key as well.
 This was something new for me.
-Overall, I'd love to implement some future extensions of deleting a card. </p>
+Overall, I'd love to implement some future extensions mentioned above.  </p>